Britford, Wiltshire Cottages

 Bedroom One (via own staircase) with king size bed (5ft), and Ensuite Bathroom/WC with separate shower cubicle.

-Bedroom Two (via original enclosed staircase) with an antique walnut double bed (4'6"), chest of drawers, brick fireplace (decorative feature only) and original elm floor.
+Bedroom Two (via original enclosed staircase) with a contemporary 5 ft four poster bed, chest of drawers, brick fireplace (decorative feature only) and original elm floor.

 Bedroom Three (via original enclosed staircase) with twin beds.

-Enclosed by the original kitchen garden brick wall and 'sheep' hurdles and with its own outdoor lighting system, it has a large paved terrace with elm trestle table and 'Moroccan' lanterns.
+Enclosed by the original kitchen garden brick wall and 'sheep' hurdles and with its own outdoor lighting system, a large paved terrace with elm trestle table, 2 rattan sunloungers and deck chairs.
 Weber barbecue provided.

-Salisbury itself is just a short drive, or 15 minute walk along the tow path if you're feeling fit, with its magnificent 13th century Cathedral and Cathedral Close, Charter market place and extensive range of shops, pubs, pavement cafes and restaurants.
+Salisbury is just a short drive.
+You can leave your car at the Park & Ride 0.5 mile outside Britford.
+For the more energetic a 15 minute walk along the River Avon tow path will take you to the City Centre to see its magnificent 13th century Cathedral and Cathedral Close, Charter market place and extensive range of shops, pubs, pavement cafes and restaurants.
 You'll also find a leisure centre with indoor swimming pool, theatre and arts centre.

-If you want to experience the outdoors, then the northern edge of the New Forest National Park is around 15 minutes away by car or a little over half an hour's drive takes you to Christchurch on the Dorset coast.
+If you want to experience the outdoors, a 15 minute drive to the south is the New Forest National Park .
+A 40 minute drive further south is Christchurch on the Dorset coast.

 "The house was just what we wanted; warm, simply furnished, quiet, comfortable."Lane